The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Introduction

-An accurate determination of the extinction curve requires studying the spectral energy distribution (SED) of stars with known properties.
-Ideally, this should be done using narrow band filters and across a broad wavelength range to avoid non-linear photometric effects associated with broad-band filters \citep[for further details see ][]{Jones1980, Straizys2008, MaizApellaniz2020, NoguerasLara2021a}.
-This makes the Near-Infrared Camera (NIRCam; \citeauthor{Rieke2005} \citeyear{Rieke2005}) onboard the James Webb Space Telescope (JWST) an ideal instrument for extinction studies as it combines high angular resolution with multi-filter coverage from 1 to 5\,$\mu$m.
+An accurate determination of the extinction curve requires studying the spectral energy distribution of stars with known properties.
+Ideally, this should be done using narrow-band filters and across a broad wavelength range to avoid non-linear photometric effects associated with broad-band filters \citep[for further details see][]{Jones1980, Straizys2008, MaizApellaniz2020, NoguerasLara2021a}.
+This makes the Near-Infrared Camera (NIRCam; \citeauthor{Rieke2005} \citeyear{Rieke2005}) on board the \textit{James Webb} Space Telescope (JWST) an ideal instrument for extinction studies as it combines high angular resolution with multi-filter coverage from 1 to 5\,$\mu$m.

 In this context, the GC Sagittarius C (Sgr\,C) region was recently observed with NIRCam \citep{Crowe2025, Bally2025}.
-Sgr\,C is a star-forming region including ionized (HII) regions located on the western edge of the Milky Way’s nuclear stellar disc \citep[e.g.][]{Lang2010, Kendrew2013}.
-Embedded in a dense molecular cloud, it lies in a region of high extinction \citep[$A_\mathbf{K_s} = 2.56\pm0.36$\,mag;][]{NoguerasLara2024}, making it an excellent target for deriving the extinction curve \citep[e.g.][]{Henshaw2023}.
-In this paper, we use the NIRCam observations of Sgr\,C to derive the extinction curve in a wavelength range from 1.15 to 4.8\,$\mu$m.
+Sgr\,C is a star-forming region that hosts ionised (HII) regions; it is located on the western edge of the Milky Way’s nuclear stellar disc \citep[e.g.][]{Lang2010, Kendrew2013}.
+Embedded in a dense molecular cloud, it lies in a region of high extinction \citep[$A_\mathrm{K_s} = 2.56\pm0.36$\,mag;][]{NoguerasLara2024}, making it an excellent target for deriving the extinction curve \citep[e.g.][]{Henshaw2023}.
+In this study we used the NIRCam observations of Sgr\,C to derive the extinction curve in the wavelength range 1.15 to 4.8\,$\mu$m.